-The Pumping Systems module examines the possibilities for energy savings through (clean water) pumping equipment or control system.
+The Pumping and VSD Systems module examines the possibilities for energy savings from (clean water) pumping equipment and associated controls.
 Like other systems, the initial purchase cost of a pump is a small fraction of its operating energy cost.
 The introductory part of the module provides general guidance on choice of pumps and associated systems.
-The calculation part lets the user define the nameplate values of pumps and the load profile and calculates the energy consumption based on operating costs.
-The benefit of control by VSD (Variable Speed Drives) systems for the given load profile is also treated in this module (Taunner 2005).
+The calculation part lets the user define the nameplate values of pumps and the load profile and calculates the energy consumption based on input data.
+The benefit of control by VSD (Variable Speed Drives) systems for the given load profile is also treated in this module (Tanner 2005).

-Chillers module provides general information on the basic components of an HVAC system (chillers, pumps/fans, pipes/ducts, AHUs and FCUs, Ventilation, etc).
-It provides direct links to the Eurovent-Cecomaf site for up to date information on products.
+Chiller module provides general information on the basic components of a cooling system (chillers, pumps/fans, pipes/ducts, AHUs and FCUs, Ventilation, etc).
+It provides direct links to the Eurovent-Cecomaf site for up to date information on such products.
 The calculation part of the Chiller module treats Air and Water Cooled Chillers.
-In a fashion very similar to the Motors module, the user can calculate the energy consumption and analyze the effect of choosing various chillers for a new or an under refurbishment installation.
-Calculations are based on the Eurovent-Cecomaf database, which is regularly downloaded and updated.
+In a fashion very similar to the Motors module, the user can calculate the energy consumption and analyze the effect of choosing various chillers for a new or under refurbishment installation.
+Calculations are based on the Eurovent-Cecomaf database, which currently contains data of about 3600 chillers and is regularly checked and updated.